hvsio/loan-modelling/readme.md

 Raw dataset is ingested into simplistic train and test data lakes - default, public schema of the same postgres instance.

 #### h4sio/data_modifier3.1:1.0.2
 Script ingesting data from the lakehouse into the dedicated schemas in test and train warehouse tables in postgresql instance.
-Creates 3 dimension tables and one fact table per schema and connects them with foreign keys.
+It is meant as the transformation step, where column names are unified, duplicates dropped, data types optimized.
+Most importantly it normalizes the raw data in dimenstion and fact tables.
+Populates 3 dimension tables and one fact table per schema and connects them with foreign keys.

 ## DAG
 #### loan_predictor.py